 Always verify the result of a task before executing it.

 Utilizing RsyncOSX to synchronize files to remote servers requires some setup.
 There are two options to setup passwordless logins.
 The advised setup is by utilizing ssh-keys.

 Snapshots is not possible with rsync daemon setup.

 Rsync has a ton of parameters.
 In user selected parameters you can add your own additional parameters to rsync.
 There is also a set of default rsync parameters.

 Snapshot is an effective method for saving changes and deleted files.
 You can also execute a group of tasks.
-If you want to schedule daily or weekly synchronize or snapshot tasks, add a schedule in RsyncOSX and execute by the menu app.

 Sometimes you need to restore files.
-Either execute a full restore or file by file.

 There are a few user selected options.